aspose-cells/Aspose.Cells-API-References/english/net/aspose.cells.drawing/shape/upperdeltay/_index.md

 ---
 title: UpperDeltaY
 second_title: Aspose.Cells for .NET API Reference
 description: Gets or sets the shapes vertical offset from its upper left corner row.
+The range of value is 0 to 256.
 type: docs
+weight: 890
 url: /net/aspose.cells.drawing/shape/upperdeltay/
 ---
 ## Shape.UpperDeltaY property

 Gets or sets the shape's vertical offset from its upper left corner row.
+The range of value is 0 to 256.

 ```csharp
 public int UpperDeltaY { get; set; }
 ```

-### Remarks

-The range of value is 0 to 256.

 ### Examples